 Other than those two side roads and a smattering of sawed-off trees, there are no signs of man on the road to Point Sublime.
 Enjoy the scenic beauty and pay attention to your odometer.
 At the 12.1-mile mark, you’ll get a glimpse of the Canyon to the left, but it’s just a glimpse.
 A half-mile later, the views make another appearance before the road winds back into the woods.

 Things remain about the same for the next 4 miles.
 That’s when you’ll start to sense the abyss off to your right.
 Moments later, bam, there it is.
 The Grand Canyon.
 Despite your natural inclination to stare at Mother Nature’s handiwork, keep your eyes on the road.
 There are sheer drop-offs to your right, and a half-mile later, the drop-offs close in on both sides of the road.

 Take a deep breath and make the short but harrowing ride out to the point.
 “Out there,” Mr. Carlson wrote in 1941, “is a view of the Grand Canyon you’ll see from no other place but Point Sublime.”
 Sublime is certainly one of the words that’ll come to mind.
 Stunning, spectacular, sensational ... those will occur to you, too.
 It’s a payoff that’s worthy of the drive that takes you to it.

 Note: Mileages are approximate.

-Vehicle requirements: A high-clearance vehicle is recommended.
+Vehicle requirements: A high-clearance vehicle is required; four-wheel-drive is recommended.

 Warning: Back-road travel can be hazardous, so be aware of weather and road conditions.
 Carry plenty of water.
 Don’t travel alone, and let someone know where you are going and when you plan to return.